patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/buttons-and-links/design.md

 * Place the primary button to the right of the cancel button.
 * Align submit buttons with right-edge of input fields.

+#### Buttons on wizards
+The placement of buttons on wizards will depend on the types of content you present.

 ![Buttons on modals](img/modal-button.png)

 ## Link usage